AudriusDai/lab-psql-data-transfer/README.md

 [listener](listener) - connects to db and pulls the data from the events table.
 It should contain it's own data regarding latest handled records.

 It should be fail-safe.
 By that you can turn off listener and turn back again - the listener will continue it's job.

+If job is stuck for more than 5 minutes, then Listener is going to pick it up again.

 # Cons
 - Listener is using polling mechanism every amount of time set.
 Not that efficient as Notify/Listen (pub/sub) approach.